MG 42: MG 74

 The modifications to the basic MG 42 design include an extra heavy bolt (950 g vs. the 675 g MG 3 bolt) which reduces the cyclic rate of fire to around 850 rounds per minute.
 The rate of fire can be varied up to cyclic rate of fire of around 1,150 rounds per minute, if necessary, by changing the bolt and return spring.
 In addition, a select fire trigger group was added to allow semi-automatic fire (single shot) compared to the traditional fully automatic only fire capability of the original MG 42 design.
 The MG 74 also has a modern polymer stock and handgrips (usually colored green) to save weight, adjustable rear sight (35° horizontal, vertical 15°) and additional anti-aircraft sight or (low light) optical sights can be mounted optional.

 SIG MG710

-The Swiss SIG MG 710-3 general-purpose machine gun was based on the design of the MG42V/MG45 using a slight modification of the roller-delayed action and chambered for 7.62×51mm NATO.
+The Swiss SIG MG 710-3 general-purpose machine gun was based on the design of the MG 45 using a slight modification of the roller-delayed action and chambered for 7.62×51mm NATO.
 Its cyclic rate of fire is 900 rounds per minute.
-The first version looks very much like the MG42.
+The first version looks very much like the MG 42.